sbassong/portfolio/README.md

 ### ***Description/ramblings***

 ####  Self explanatory, really.
 This is my portfolio. the very first in fact.
-Feels awesome to see the result of months of practice culminate into a an actual professional portfolio.

-#### To celebrate, I finally decided to learn and implement TailwindsCSS.
+Feels awesome to see the result of months of practice culminate into an actual professional portfolio.
+To celebrate, I finally decided to learn and implement TailwindsCSS.
 That was quite a fun experience.
 I also implemented email messaging using Emailjs.

-#### Usually not great at designing a sleep UI but I really applied myself for this.
+#### Usually not great at designing a sleek UI but I really applied myself for this.
 Dare I say, I feel proud?

 ***